ArtMooney/borashv/README.md

 # Borås Hemvärnsförening

-A new version of the homepage with design ported to vuejs
+A new version of the homepage with design ported to vuejs and admin built in via cloudflare functions.

 ### run for local development:

-wrangler pages dev --proxy=5173 -- npm run dev
+npm run dev

-or later

-npm run build
-wrangler pages dev dist

 ### deployment: